marcteys/unityFaceTracking/README.md

 --------

-* Launch Opentrack.
+####Opentrack

+1. Install and launch the software
-1. Select `FaceAPI` in Tracker Source.
+2. Select `FaceAPI` in Tracker Source.
-2. Use `Flight Gear` as Game Protocol (use the port 5550, by default)
+3. Use `Flight Gear` as Game Protocol (use the port 5550, by default)
-3. Press Start
+4. Press Start

+####Unity

-* Open the Unity project.
+1. Open Unity project
-1. Run the game in Unity.
+2. Run the game.
 You are done !

 How does it works